Want your coffee to actually taste strong—not just hot and dark?

 Freshly roasted coffee beans make for a better-tasting coffee because most flavors are still in the coffee beans.

 The longer you wait to finish the batch of coffee, the less flavor it retains.
-Finishing a bag of roasted coffee beans within eight weeks is best.
+It is best to finish a bag of roasted coffee beans within eight weeks.
 After that, the flavors will diminish.

 Dark roasted coffee beans.